 - Radiation releases (e.g., from a nuclear power plant incident or act of terrorism)

 Residents who require evacuation assistance should register for the EEAP prior to an emergency to ensure help will be given when needed.
 It may also be utilized post-disaster to provide other assistance.
 Pre-registered residents will receive priority during an emergency.

-Residents in nursing homes or assisted living facilities are not eligible for this program as these facilities are required by law to develop an emergency plan and make arrangements for their residents to evacuate to a similar facility.
+Residents in nursing homes, assisted living facilities or group homes are not eligible for this program as these facilities are required by law to develop an emergency plan and make arrangements for their residents to evacuate to a similar facility.

 To request a Hurricane Readiness Guide in an alternate format, such as Braille or large print, call 311 or send an email to email@example.com.